EMF Protection for Your Home Office in Australia: A Complete Guide for Remote Workers (2026)

 If you want to take control of your immediate environment and address the full range of EMF sources in a typical Australian home office, the approach I recommend follows a logical sequence.

 Start with the layout changes described above.
 These cost nothing and establish the best possible baseline before any product is applied.
 Then address your devices in order of proximity and duration: laptop first, monitor second, mobile phone third.
 Apply discs to each.
-Then address the environmental background by installing the Whole House USB on your router.
+Then address the router with a Neutralizer Disc and plug the Whole House USB into a wall outlet via a USB adaptor.
 Finally, add mini pillows to your desk area to complete the layered coverage.

 For families where children are doing schoolwork in or adjacent to the home office, this layered approach is particularly important.
 Children's developing nervous systems are more sensitive to environmental stressors, and the normalisation of laptops and tablets in children's education means many Australian kids are accumulating significant daily device exposure from a young age.
 Treating the home environment holistically rather than device-by-device ensures the protection extends to everyone in the space.